 - Emissions Reductions Alberta is an arms-length public organization that works with government, industry and innovators to accelerate the development and adoption of innovative technology solutions that reduce GHG emission and create competitive industries in Alberta

-- The Business Council of Alberta is a non-partisan, not-for-profit organization that harnesses the power of thriving business to deliver policy, advocacy and action that increase the economic and social prosperity of Albertans
+- The Business Council of Alberta is a non-partisan, not-for-profit for purpose organization that harnesses the power of thriving business to deliver policy, advocacy and action that increase the economic and social prosperity of Albertans

 For questions or inquiries please contact Keren Perla: